amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

 backdrop, or Escape.
-Content is built entirely client-side from the fetch response (`renderSettingsContent()` in `monitor.js`) — grouped sections per the client's spec (Kit info → Parts per camera → Neglect list per camera → Camera Alert Configuration per camera).
-All interpolated text goes through a minimal `escapeHtml()` helper before being placed in `innerHTML` — part/kit names ultimately come from operator-typed data in Current Kits Configuration, so this is treated as untrusted input even on an internal on-prem tool.
+Content is built entirely client-side from the fetch response (`renderSettingsContent()` in `monitor.js`) — grouped sections per the client's spec (Kit info → Parts per camera → Neglect list per camera → Camera Alert Configuration per camera), plus a final **Table Settings** section (`renderTableSettingsBlock()`, added a round after the modal's initial build) — Audio Settings (one row per slot, filename + Enabled/Disabled), Expected Client IPs, Push Notification Emails, and Push Notification Types (with the threshold % inline where applicable).
+All interpolated text goes through a minimal `escapeHtml()` helper before being placed in `innerHTML` — part/kit names, IPs, and emails ultimately come from operator-typed data in Current Kits Configuration / Table Settings, so this is treated as untrusted input even on an internal on-prem tool.

 ## API error contract